verida/VIPs/VIPs/vip-2.md

 # Overview

-This VIP proposes an updated Verida DID Method implementation that leverages a blockchain smart contract to define a list of URI's that can be used to locate a DID Document for a given DID using standardized REST API calls.
+This VIP proposes an updated Verida DID Method implementation that leverages a blockchain smart contract to define a list of URI's that can be used to locate a DID Document for a given DID using standardized HTTP REST API calls.

 This enables DID Documents to be updated or deleted without a blockchain transaction; providing significantly cheaper and faster updates.

-This architecture will also enable the _right to be deleted_ at the highest possible level, where DID owners can delete their DID documents from the off-chain DID Document storage service.
+This architecture will also enable the _right to be deleted_ at the highest possible level, where DID controllers can delete their DID documents from the off-chain DID Document storage service.

+This architecture is similar to DNS, where a small list of addresses provide authority over an unlimited number of endpoints that maintain the actual resolution metadata.
+With DNS, this metadata is DNS records, in this instance the metadata is the DID Document.

-This architecture is also flexible enough to be used for _any_ DID method within the same smart contract.
+This approach is also flexible enough to support _multiple_ DID methods, using the same approach, within the same smart contract.

 # Motivation